GEMScienceTools/oq-mbtk/docsrc/contents/smt.rst

    In addition to specifying predefined arguments for each GMPE, the user can also modify GMPEs using ModifiableGMPE (found in ``oq-engine.openquake.hazardlib.gsim.mgmpe.modifiable_gmpe``).

-   Using the capabilities of this GMPE class we can modify GMPEs in various ways, including scaling the median and/or sigma by either a scalar or a vector (different scalar per imt), set a fixed total GMPE sigma, partition the GMPE sigma using a ratio and using a different sigma model or site amplification model than those provided by a GMPE by default.
+   Using the capabilities of this GMPE class we can modify GMPEs in various ways, including scaling the median and/or sigma by either a scalar or a vector (different scalar per IMT), set a fixed total GMPE sigma, partition the GMPE sigma using a ratio and using a different sigma model or site amplification model than those provided by a GMPE by default.

    Some examples of how the ModifiableGMPE can be used within the comparison module input ``.toml`` when specifying GMPEs is provided below (please note that ModifiableGMPE is not currently implemented to be usable within the residuals input ``.toml``, although such an application of ModifiableGMPE is not appropriate anyway given within a residual analysis we should evaluate the "base" GMPEs without such modifications):